WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: WaLi Architecture Design

 \subsection{Complex Skip Block}

-A skip connection in our proposed WaLi passes high-dimensional features from complex-valued encoders to the appropriate decoders.
-This enables the model to preserve the spatial features, which may lost during the down-sampling operation, and guides the network to propagate from encoders to decoders.
-WaLi implements skip blocks in complex domains, inspired by \cite{kothapally2020skipconvnet}, to enable the proper flow of complex features from the encoder's output to decoders.
-Each complex skip block applies a complex convolution on the encoder output, followed by a CBN and a complex ReLU activation.
+\mycolor{WaLi implements skip blocks in complex domains, inspired by \cite{kothapally2020skipconvnet}, to enable the proper flow of complex-valued high-dimensional features from the encoder's output to appropriate decoders.} Each complex skip block applies a complex convolution on the encoder output, followed by a CBN and a complex ReLU activation.
 Formally, the complex skip block's output, denoted by $SK_n$ is (i.e, n is 1 to 8):

 where $\text{Complex Conv}$ is implemented following Eqn. \ref{eqn:complex_conv}, and $E_n$ is the output from the nth encoder (i.e, n is 1 to 8).